What is an EHC Needs Assessment?

 Wiltshire Council will be offering a new approach to providing support and advice to parents and carers and young people as part of the Education Health and Care Needs Assessment.

 An early help adviser will make contact by phone and have a conversation focussing on a child or young person's social care needs.
-They will discuss what is working well and share information on various services or organisations which may be helpful.
+They will discuss what is working well, what needs require additional support and share information on various services or organisations which may be helpful.
 This conversation will be entirely voluntary so people can choose to take part or decline the invitation to talk.
 If the adviser cannot reach a family they will be sent a letter in the post.
 Wiltshire Council is taking this approach to help children and young people with SEND access information and advice early.

 This service will only be available for parents/carers and young people who are not already working with a social services professional.
-This new approach will start on 1 December 2022 and will be reviewed in April 2023.
+This new approach started on 1 December 2022.
 The new approach is called Early Help Contact and will be used as part of the Education Health and Care Needs Assessment.
 Wiltshire Council Early Help Hub is in partnership with the SEND service in adopting this approach.

 This group meeting is chaired by an SEN Team manager and is held weekly.
 The panel has representation from the SEND Service, the educational psychology service, specialist education services and school SENCos.
 Other professionals from social care and health services may also attend.